pmccaffrey6/jupyter-blog/README.md

 `docker run -it -v <path-to-jupyter-blog-repo>:/jupyter-blog -p <host port>:<container port> <image> /bin/bash`

+## Storing And Working With Blog Content
+This repo exists as a general purpose build environment and example for blogging with pelican and jupyter.
+As such, the intention here is that many different blogs can run this build pipeline over their respective assets.
+In my personal case, I have my blog content in a private repo which I just mount onto this container.

+As such, the it's better to avoid the default tree structure of pelican wherein both the `content` and `output` folders are co-located alongside pelican's conf files etc...
+By avoiding this, you can easily manage this repo for building alongside your own separate public or private repo for content.

+Thus, it's best to mount your blog content in a separate root directory and reference it in your pelican commands.
+I use `~/blog-content` and, therefore, the pelican command to build the assets is like so:

+`pelican ~/blog-content/content -s /jupyter-blog/pelicanconf.py -o ~/blog-content/output`

-## Creating Blog Posts From Jupyter Notebooks:
+### Creating Blog Posts From Jupyter Notebooks:
 1. Create any notebooks you want in the `content` folder.
+Again, this is `~/blog-content/content`
 > Remember to create corresponding `.ipynb-meta` files.

 2. Edit pelicanconf.py to the lines that activate the `pelican-ipynb` plugin.

-3. Run `pelican content`.
+3. Run the `pelican`.
+As mentioned above, this is:

+`pelican ~/blog-content/content -s /jupyter-blog/pelicanconf.py -o ~/blog-content/output`.

-## Previewing Output:
+### Previewing Output:
 Switch to the `output` directory and run `python3 -m http.server`.